 This will give you an idea of which programming languages and technologies to learn.

 If your skill lies in harmoniously combining colors, shapes, lines, text and other visual elements, freelancing as a creative is not only an excellent way to follow your passion, it can pay well too.

 Freelancers under this category include graphic designers, web designers (not developers), animation creators, video editors, voice acting and even architects.

 Freelance marketing is my favorite type of freelancing because you can create passive income.
 Imagine getting paid multiple times for work you’ve only done once.
-You can learn more about freelance marketing (also called affiliate marketing) by visiting this page.
+More than your typical freelance jobs, online marketing tends to bring out the scams and schemes...

 Others Types of Freelance Jobs

 Some of the other common online freelance jobs for beginners include virtual assistants, marketing executives, accountants, surveyors and, data entry clerks among others.

 Grab A FREE Copy of the Indie Start Up

 The online profit model for those starting from absolute zero.